DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

   - "/overpowered-solo-roleplaying"
 ---

-Speedrun your favorite adventures as a hardworking, explorer robot.
+Speedrun tabletop RPG adventures as a hardworking, explorer robot.
 Choose your paths wisely, manage your energy cores efficiently, and make your creators proud!
-Compatible with any game that uses math.
+A solo RPG compatible with any game that uses math.

 ![logo.gif]({{site.url}}/images/overpoweredExamples/OSR1.gif){: .rightBotGif}